South Dakota Disability: How to Qualify

 2. Social Security Disability Insurance (SSDI)

-Each program uses the same medical criteria to verify that your condition prevents you from working for at least 12 months.
+Both programs use the same medical criteria to verify your condition makes you unable to work for at least 12 months.
 You can apply for both programs at once with one checkmark on the claim form.
 The SSA uses this information to see if you qualify for South Dakota disability payments.

-SSI provides benefits for low-income Americans who are blind, disabled or over 65.
-To qualify for SSI disability benefits, you must meet certain requirements.
+SSI provides benefits for low-income Americans who are blind, disabled, or over 65.
+To qualify, you must meet certain requirements.

-We collected everything residents of the Land of Sunshine need to know about SSI eligibility and payments below.
+We collected the following information about SSI eligibility and payments for residents of the Land of Sunshine below.

-1. What are the age requirements for SSI disability?
+1. What are the age requirements for SSI?

 If you’re older than 65, you meet the age requirement.
-Younger South Dakota disability applicants must pass a Disability Determination Services (DDS) medical exam to confirm eligibility.
-A South Dakota disability lawyer can cover the cost of doctor visits and medical records if you can’t pay for them yourself.
+Younger South Dakota disability claimants must pass a Disability Determination Services (DDS) medical exam to confirm eligibility.
+A South Dakota disability lawyer can cover the cost of doctor visits and medical documents if you can’t pay for them yourself.

 2. What are the financial eligibility rules for SSI disability?